animesh303/awsdevops/.amazonq/rules/code-phases/phase3-review-refine.md

    - Present links to ONLY the files that were updated in the current iteration
    - Re-run linting and quality checks after modifications
-   - Update tests if code changes require it
-   - Display updated test results and quality reports in chat
+   - Display updated code quality reports in chat
    - Ask: "Are there any other changes needed to the code?"
    - Continue updating until user confirms satisfaction